usable-tools/usable-tools/content/AXISevent2020.md

 **Developing Adversary Personas and Archetypes** *(Tuesday, August 18)*

 During this session, participants will work together to develop adversary personas and archetypes.
 These resources will illuminate the various motivations, favored means of attack, and resources being used by malicious actors targeting at-risk individuals or organizations.
 Understanding adversary capabilities will allow us to anticipate attacks and proactively develop practices and responses.
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 **Content Sprint: Activities for Feedback Collection at the Organizational Level** *(Thursday, August 20)*

 This session will be formatted as a content sprint, where participants are invited to review, edit, and add to the existing library of feedback collection activities.
-Session will be offered twice, at the times listed below.

-*9:00am ET, 1:00pm UTC, 9:00am Santiago(CLT), 4:00pm Kampala(EAT), 4:00pm Kyiv(EEST), 8:00pm Bangkok(UTC +7)*
-*9:00pm ET, 1:00am UTC, 9:00pm Santiago(CLT), 4:00am Kampala(EAT), 4:00am Kyiv(EEST), 8:00pm Bangkok(UTC +7)*

 ## On Your Own